What benefit is it to the homeowner to become designated?

 How do you identify a home's potential for historic designation?

-- Generally, structures need to be at least fifty years old for historic designation, and they must possess historical integrity, i.e. the ability to relay their historical significance through their physical appearance.
+Generally, structures need to be at least fifty years old for historic designation, and they must possess historical integrity, i.e. the ability to relate their historical significance through their physical appearance.

 How do you designate a historic resource?

-- Application for the National Register are available online at www.nps.gov, or by calling the Florida Department of State, Division of Historical Resources at 1-800-847-7278.
+Application for the National Register are available online at www.nps.gov.

 In Sarasota County, historic designations are conferred by the city of Sarasota, city of Venice, or Sarasota County.